wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

   </root>
   ```

-A sample configuration for the xmlToCsv operation is shown below.
+A sample synapse configuration for the xmlToCsv operation is shown below.

   ``` xml
   <CSV.xmlToCsv>